dmurdoch/rgl/README.md

 [![R-CMD-check](https://github.com/dmurdoch/rgl/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/dmurdoch/rgl/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

+## NOTES ON THIS BRANCH

+This is the “shader” branch of the development version of rgl.
+The goal of this branch is to support OpenGL 3.3.
+Currently development is taking place within XQuartz on macOS, so functions are limited to OpenGL 2.1;
+however, I am avoiding fixed pipeline calls.

+Still to do:

+- bug checking
+- documentation updates
+- adding a native macOS backend instead of using XQuartz, so 3.3 is available.
+- updating the configure script
+- moving the rasterText code into rgl

 ## INTRODUCTION

 The RGL package is a visualization device system for R, using OpenGL or